+Round cages are not recommended for most bird species for a variety of reasons.
 First and foremost, round cages are dangerous for the inhabitant.
-Any animal in a round cage could very easily get a toe, beak, tail, or entire foot or ankle caught in that smaller space and be helpless to free itself.
-This is a very real danger in and of itself and you really don’t need another reason to reject this type of cage.
+Any animal in a round cage could easily get a toe, beak, tail, or entire foot or ankle caught in the small space where the bars gather at the top of the cage.
+This is a very real danger in and of itself, and you really don’t need another reason to reject this type of cage.
 But there are more reasons than just this danger of the V-shaped construction at the top.

 Most of the round cages on the market have poor welding and are shoddy in their construction.
 It is also very uncommon to find a stainless steel cage that is round.
 Stainless steel is the way to go when purchasing a cage, They are usually sturdy and of good quality.
 They last forever, they don’t rust and they are safe for your birds.
-They are easy to clean and maintain and if you shop carefully, you can find a design that pleases both you and your bird.
+They are easy to clean and maintain, and if you shop carefully, you can find a design that pleases both you and your bird.
 Stainless steel is an extremely neutral material that pretty much goes with any color schemes or decor you might have in your home.

 They Aren't Easy to Clean

 Round cages are difficult to maintain.
 Try and get a cleaning cloth into those tight spaces between the bars at the top of the cage.
-Dust, food particles and other detritus can get trapped in those small spaces between those bars and it isn't sanitary for you or your bird.
+Dust, food particles and other detritus can get trapped in those small spaces between the bars, and it isn't sanitary for you or your bird.
 Most square cages are made with a built-in slide-out grate as well as a slide-out substrate grate.
 Round cages don’t come built this way.
-You usually have to pop the top of the cage off of the bottom grate and cage bottom to clean it and it is inconvenient and messy.
+You usually have to pop the top of the cage off of the bottom grate and cage bottom to clean it, and it is inconvenient and messy.

-They Aren't Recommended By The Industry
+They Aren't Recommended by the Industry

-They Are Awkward For Companion Birds
+They Are Awkward for Companion Birds

-Accessories Aren't Designed To Fit Them
+Accessories Aren't Designed to Fit Them

 For these reasons, it may be easier for both you and your pet to opt for a square or rectangular cage.
 By doing so, you can provide your companion bird with a comfortable home and provide yourself with an enclosure that is easy to keep clean and well stocked with fun accessories your bird loves and needs to keep her happy.